riteshh45/portal/README.md

 - ✅ Responsive landing page with intro to the portal
 - ✅ Internship listings with search and filter functionality
 - ✅ Detailed internship information page
-- ✅ Application form with validation and submission simulation
 - ✅ Accessibility best practices

 ---